groupdocs-annotation/GroupDocs.Annotation-Docs/java/getting-started/licensing-and-subscription.md

 {{< alert style="info" >}}

-Note that there are a number of general policies and practices that guide you on how to evaluate, properly license, and purchase our products.
+There are a number of general policies and practices that guide you on how to evaluate, properly license, and purchase our products.
 You can find them in the ["Purchase Policies and FAQ"](https://purchase.groupdocs.com/policies) section.

 {{< /alert >}}